Categories: Bicycle Advocacy

-- We try to avoid chains, be it hotels or restaurants we feel that family run is best and locally owned is the icing on the cake.
+- We try to avoid chains, be it hotels or restaurants.
+We feel that family-run is best and locally owned is the icing on the cake.

 Innovative Best Practices

 - We began a program called the cycling hat “cambio” on all our European tours.
 This started when a customer in the early 1990s brought caps for everyone on tour and asked them to trade it with a local for something of equal or lesser value.
 The stories and encounters that happened were priceless so we created our own cycling caps and have given them to our customers on trips in Europe to exchange ever since.
-A few examples of great trades – wine, a shirt, pictures, pasta and even cycling jerseys.
+A few examples of great trades are wine, a shirt, pictures, pasta and even cycling jerseys.

 At ExperiencePlus!
 Bicycle Tours we believe that the very nature of our business promotes sustainable tourism and sustainable practices that act positively on the environment and participants’ health.
 And so the small things we do in our offices complement our business of helping people travel by bicycle around the world!